What Is a Campaign?

 Viewing Campaign Performance

-- In the sidebar, click Insights to expand the menu
+- In the sidebar, click Reports to expand the menu

-- Under Advanced Analytics, click Campaigns (requires Weekend Host or higher — a lock icon appears if unavailable)
+- Click Marketing, then scroll to the Top Campaigns section (requires Weekend Host or higher — a feature-gate upsell appears if unavailable)

-For a deeper guide to the analytics page itself — what each column means, how to compare campaigns, and what to look for — see the Campaigns insight article.
+For a deeper guide to the analytics page itself — what each column means, how to compare campaigns, and what to look for — see the Marketing insight article.

-You can also see campaign data on the Link Performance page (under Insights → Core Analytics → Link Performance).
+You can also see campaign data on the Marketing report's Top Links section.
 Links with the same campaign tag are grouped together showing:

 - Total clicks — Combined clicks for all links in the campaign